-Kremlin says up to Zelenskyy when Ukraine conflict ends
+Ukraine: Russia put rocket launchers at nuclear power plant

+The Zaporizhzhia station has been under Russian control since the war’s early days.
+Russia and Ukraine accuse each other of shelling the plant and risking a radiation release.
+Although the risk of a nuclear meltdown is greatly reduced because all six reactors have been shut down, experts have said a dangerous radiation release is still possible.
+The reactors were shut down because the fighting kept knocking out external power supplies needed to run the reactors’ cooling systems and other safety systems.

+The U.N.’s nuclear watchdog, the International Atomic Energy Agency, has stationed inspectors at the plant and has been trying to persuade both sides in the conflict to agree to a demilitarized zone around it.
+The agency did not immediately respond to a request for comment about the reported Grad installation.
+Ukraine has accused the Russians before of having heavy weapons at the plant.
+The Kremlin has said it needs to maintain control of the plant to defend it from alleged Ukrainian attacks.

-KYIV, Ukraine (AP) — The Kremlin said Thursday it’s up to Ukraine’s president to end the military conflict in the country, suggesting terms that Kyiv has repeatedly rejected, while Russian President Vladimir Putin vowed to press on with the fighting despite Western criticism.
+With renewed focus on the dangers at Zaporizhzhia in the war, dragging on past nine months, the Kremlin is sending new signals about how to end it.
+It said Thursday it’s up to Ukraine’s president to end the military conflict, suggesting terms that Kyiv has repeatedly rejected, while Russian President Vladimir Putin vowed to press on with the fighting despite Western criticism.

 Kremlin spokesman Dmitry Peskov said that “(Ukrainian President Volodymyr) Zelenskyy knows when it may end.
 It may end tomorrow if he wishes so.”